BETA PHOTO: Germany climbing areas source: felsinfo.alpenverei...

 Please respect local ethics.
-Some areas prohibit chalk and active protection.
+Some areas prohibit chalk and metal protection.

-Go to Euroland; it's a relatively large country with relatively large amounts of beer.
+Go to Euroland; it's a relatively large country with large amounts of beer.

 The approach can be rather long if you start on a different continent.

-Here's a handy map with a good overview of major climbing areas (in German): www.dav-felsinfo.de/ajaxdav/
+Here's a handy map with a good overview of major climbing areas (in German): dav-felsinfo.de/ajaxdav/

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Germany:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Germany: